z-lu2017/heavy-hitter-detection/SIGCOMM_2017/exercises/hula/README.md

    Otherwise, this table just runs `srcRoute_nhop` to perform source routing.
 5. `hula_bwd` table: at revere path, updates next hop to the destination ToR using `hula_set_nhop` action.
 The action updates `dstindex_nhop_reg` register.
-6. `hula_src` table just checks the source IP address of a HULA packet in reverse path. if this switch is the source, this is the end of reverse path, thus drop the packet.
+6. `hula_src` table checks the source IP address of a HULA packet in reverse path. if this switch is the source, this is the end of reverse path, thus drop the packet.
    Otherwise use `srcRoute_nhop` action to continue source routing in the reverse path.
 7. `hula_nhop` table for data packets, reads destination IP/24 to get an index.